 - Building our Impact: Scholarship, Collaboration and Internationalization.

 In 2019, OISE rapidly pivoted all its activities online as a response to the global COVID-19 pandemic.
 OISE has a long history and a depth of experience offering online courses.
 It continues to build on its expertise in pedagogy and use of technology in order to offer online cutting-edge teaching and learning opportunities.
-While the return to in-person activities is being planned carefully, OISE is committed to offering exceptionally high-quality instruction and programming to support its graduate programs, while also enhancing access to these programs during and beyond the COVID-19 pandemic.
+While the return to in-person activities is being planned carefully in 2022, OISE is committed to offering exceptionally high-quality instruction and programming to support its graduate programs, while also enhancing access to these programs during and beyond the COVID-19 pandemic.

 It is an exciting time as OISE builds on historical strengths in research and graduate studies and explores new challenges and opportunities as the only all-graduate faculty of education in Canada.
 It will continue to incorporate leading-edge pedagogical approaches to improve the quality and accessibility of its programs, domestically and internationally, while continuing to make a difference in how, where and what people learn as part of the Institute’s commitment to the genuine value of lifelong learning.